abs-tudelft/fletcher/platforms/aws-f1/examples/regexp/README.md

-On the master side, the bus arbiter/interconnect is connected to an AXI interconnect that allows the PCI master interface of the Shell to write to the DDR controllers (DMA), and allows the ColumnReaders to read from them.
+On the master side, the bus arbiter/interconnect is connected to an AXI interconnect that allows the PCI master interface of the Shell to write to the DDR controllers (DMA), and allows the ArrayReaders to read from them.

 Because the Amazon Shell does not provide any address translation functionality, we have to make one copy of the Arrow buffers into the